 We will review your application and contact you to arrange an interview.
 All suitable applicants are interviewed.
 Feedback is offered if we are unable to offer an interview.

 The CELTA course is a demanding programme, whether taken full time, online or part time.
 It will involve you in a significant amount of additional work outside of formal course time.
 This time is necessary to prepare satisfactory lessons, to complete assignments, and to generally keep up with the course.
 Whatever your personal circumstances, but especially if you are working elsewhere or studying additionally, please consider that the demands of the course are high, and that to maintain the integrity of the course and validate the award, we need to rigorously enforce standards of achievement and attendance.
 Our decision on suitability for the course is final.

 ELTS at Swansea University works with the Swansea University disability unit and Cambridge Exceptions to ensure equality of access and opportunity for all, and given the opportunity to plan, will accommodate particular needs.
-Under such circumstances, it is very much in the interest of an applicant to notify ELTS at the point of application regarding any personal aspect that might affect course attendance/involvement or completion, since later notification may affect our ability to fully plan effectively for needs or eventualities.
+Under such circumstances, you must inform ELTS at the point of application regarding any personal aspect that might affect course attendance/involvement or completion, since later notification may affect our ability to fully plan effectively for needs or eventualities.
 Such needs will never affect our decision on an offer of a place, given otherwise acceptable suitability for the course.

 The Interview Process